mycloudnexus/kraken/docs/mapping_template_upgrade_guide.md

 ### Release phase

-* Remove all development and test versions to the final release version
+* create the the final release version
 * Merge all change notes (since the last release) into the final release note
+* Remove all development and test versions in directory of mef-soanta/template-upgrade

 ## When to add a new mapping template release